Tango: free tango introduction + beginners milonga

 Then join this special milonga for beginners :-)

-Dance skill : basic
+Dance skill : no skill required.

 (intermediate/advanced tangueros are also very welcome!)